-Intangible assets, which consist of technology, customer relationships, and trademarks, are stated at cost less accumulated amortization.
-Amortization is generally recorded on a straight-line basis over estimated useful lives ranging from three to eight years.
+Intangible assets, which consist of technology, customer relationships, trademarks, favorable and unfavorable operating leases, and non-compete agreements are stated at cost less accumulated amortization.
+Amortization is generally recorded on a straight-line basis over estimated useful lives ranging from two to ten years.
 The Company periodically reviews the estimated useful lives of intangible assets and adjusts when events indicate that a shorter life is appropriate.
 In accordance with authoritative accounting guidance, capitalization of costs to develop software begin when preliminary development efforts are successful and completed.
 Costs related to the design or maintenance of internal-use software are expensed as incurred.